PromiseZoneSacramento/data-explorer/README.md

-# Promise Zone Explorer
+# PromiseZoneExplorer

-### In honor of the [National Day of Civic Hacking 2016](https://www.codeforamerica.org/events/national-day-2016), we aim to provide tools to help decision makers better understand, visualize, and prioritize the challenges faced by the most disadvantaged neighborhoods in Sacramento.
+####In honor of the [National Day of Civic Hacking 2016](https://www.codeforamerica.org/events/national-day-2016) we aim to provide tools to help decisionmakers better understand, visualize, and prioritize the challenges faced by the most disadvantaged neighborhoods in Sacramento.

 MapZoneDollarsVsPerformance
 National Day of Civic Hacking 2016